Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Input-queued switch

 A scheduling algorithm is then the policy that chooses the schedule in each time slot.
 We define the \textit{weight} of the schedule as the sum of the queue lengths that are being served in any time slot.
 A popular scheduling algorithm for switch system is \textit{MaxWeight} scheduling which chooses the schedule with maximum weight, i.e.,

-In this paper, we only consider the scheduling algorithms for which the process $\{\q(t)\}_{t=0}^\infty$ forms an irreducible and aperiodic Markov chain.
+where ties are broken arbitrarily as long as the corresponding queue length process $\{\q(t)\}_{t=0}^\infty$ is Markovian.
+For example, uniformly at random or according to a static priority policy between the schedules with same weight.
 The stability of the system in this scenario means that the queue lengths are not going to infinity.
 More mathematically, we define a system to be stable if the Markov chain $\{\q(t)\}_{t=0}^\infty$ is positive recurrent.
 The term \textit{capacity region} is used to denote the set of arrival rate vectors for which there exists a scheduling policy for which the system is stable.
 The capacity region of the switch system is given by

 It has been proved in prior literature that MaxWeight scheduling is \textit{throughput optimal} \cite{665071}, i.e., the corresponding Markov chain is stable for any arrival rate vector in $\mathcal{C}$.
 To prove that the Markov chain is stable, one can use the Foster-Lyapunov Theorem by showing that the expected drift of a suitably chosen Lyapunov function is negative as shown in \cite{maguluri2016heavy, 665071}.
 The two requirements for using the Foster-Lyapunov Theorem, i.e., irreducibility and aperiodicity of the Markov chain can be obtained by using the arguments presented in \cite[Exercise 4.2]{srikant2014communication}.
+In this paper, we only consider the scheduling algorithms for which the process $\{\q(t)\}_{t=0}^\infty$ forms an irreducible and aperiodic Markov chain.

 Let $\mathcal{F}$ denote the part of boundary of the capacity region given by the convex hull of $\mathcal X$, i.e.,